spitschan/ShapeToolbox/doc/source/gallery-light-from-above.rst

 perturbations.
 There are two bumps in the place (the ones on top), and two dents (bottom).
 Code for producing the model::

-  % A function that makes a "dome" shape, a half-sphere.
+  % A function that makes a "dome" shape, a hemisphere.
 The first
   % input argument is distance, the second is the radius of the
   % half-sphere.
 Negative radius makes a dent, positive a bump. f = @(d,r) sign(r)*(d<=r).*sqrt(r^2 - d.^2);